 People with some conditions have a higher risk of getting bowel cancer at a younger age than usual.
-They may have screening on the NHS earlier than in the normal bowel cancer screening programme.
+They might have screening earlier than the normal NHS bowel cancer screening programme.

 Screening test for people at high risk

 People at high risk of bowel cancer have screening with colonoscopy.
-This test looks at the whole inside of the large bowel (colon).
-A doctor or specialist nurse uses a flexible thin tube with a camera on the end to look at the bowel.
+This test looks at the inside of the whole of the large bowel (colon).
+A specially trained healthcare professional (endoscopist) uses a flexible thin tube with a camera on the end to look at the bowel.

 People at high risk of bowel cancer

-There are a number of conditions that can increase your risk of bowel cancer.
+A number of conditions can increase your risk of bowel cancer.

 An inherited bowel condition called familial adenomatous polyps (FAP)